Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated `Dungen` on Huggingface (API changes coming soon), with `11 new models` to generate names!
 - Updated `valx` with forward and backward compatibility fixes with `scikit-learn` versions older or later than `1.3.0`.
 - New `Dungen AI` app, where you can run Dungen models locally, for free.
 - Updated `Dungen`, and the `Dungen API` with 3 new name generation models.